IT Infrastructure Security Checklist: Best Practices for SMBs

 3. Patch and Update Everything

 End-of-life hardware and software that no longer receives patches must be replaced or isolated.
-Running a Windows Server 2012 instance in production in 2026 isn’t a budget decision.
-It’s an unmanaged risk.
+Running a Windows Server 2012 instance in production in 2026 isn’t a budget decision—it’s an unmanaged risk.

 4. Implement Layered Access Controls

 Every system should enforce the principle of least privilege: users get only the access they need to do their job, and no more.
 Implement multi-factor authentication on every external-facing system and all privileged accounts.
 Use role-based access control (RBAC) to manage permissions systematically rather than granting access ad hoc.
+If your team isn’t already using MFA everywhere, that’s the single highest-impact change you can make today.

 Review access quarterly.
-When employees change roles or leave the company, their access should be adjusted immediately, not months later when someone notices.
+When employees change roles or leave the company, their access should be adjusted immediately—not months later when someone notices.

 5. Deploy Endpoint Detection and Response (EDR)

 Traditional antivirus is no longer sufficient.
 EDR solutions monitor endpoint behaviour in real time, detect suspicious activity that signature-based tools miss, and enable rapid containment when a threat is identified.
-EDR should be deployed on every endpoint (servers, workstations, and laptops) with centralized monitoring and alerting.
+EDR should be deployed on every endpoint—servers, workstations, and laptops—with centralized monitoring and alerting.

 6. Secure Your Perimeter (and Assume It Will Be Breached)

 Next-generation firewalls, intrusion detection and prevention systems (IDS/IPS), and DNS filtering form the perimeter defence layer.
 But modern infrastructure security assumes the perimeter will be breached and builds internal defences accordingly.
-This is the zero trust security approach: verify every user, every device, and every connection regardless of whether it originates inside or outside the network.
+That’s the zero trust security approach: verify every user, every device, and every connection regardless of whether it originates inside or outside the network.

 7. Encrypt Data at Rest and in Transit